justincampbell/generative/README.md

 If using RSpec 2, you'll need to make sure you remove `config.order = 'random'`, or any other ordering strategies, from your spec helper.

-In RSpec 3, this is not nessecary, because each example group (the `generative` block) can override ordering for that group.
+In RSpec 3, this is not necessary, because each example group (the `generative` block) can override ordering for that group.

 ## Usage